Party Animals (video game)

-Party Animals is a multiplayer physics-based brawler/party game developed by Recreate Games and published by Source Technology.
-The game is scheduled to be released for Microsoft Windows (via Steam), Xbox One and Xbox Series X/S. A demo version of the game was available as a free trial from June 16, 2020, to June 21, 2020, during the Steam Game Festival: Summer Edition and from October 4, 2020, to October 13, 2020, during the Steam Game Festival: Autumn Edition.
+Party Animals is a multiplayer physics-based brawler/party video game developed by Recreate Games and published by Source Technology.
+The game was released for Windows, Xbox One, and Xbox Series X/S on September 20, 2023.
+A PlayStation 5 port was released on January 23, 2025.

 Gameplay

 Party Animals is a physics-based competitive brawler game where players play as various animals including puppies, kittens, ducks, bunnies, sharks, dinosaurs and even unicorns.
 Animals can punch, toss, jump, kick, and headbutt each other.
 They are also able to pick up an assortment of weapons.
-Upon taking a certain number of damage, players are temporarily knocked out.
+Upon taking a certain amount of damage, players are temporarily knocked out.
 In most cases, they recover and return to the fight, unless they are tossed off the map or into various hazards.